Oil Absorbent Granules and Absorbent Material

 Disposing of oil absorbent materials: How it works

-Identifying the liquid absorbed and assigning the correct waste code
+Identifying the absorbed substance and assigning the correct waste classification code (e.g. for oil-contaminated waste)

 FAQ - Frequently asked questions